Vermont State University Student Tech Requirement For New Students

 To check existing computer specs, please visit: https://support.vsc.edu/learning-tools/new-computer-recommendations/

-VTSU will provide a a 13-inch MacBook Air with Apple M2 processor with 8GB memory and 256GB storage and 4-Year AppleCare+ for Schools (no service fees; see details that follow) for students to purchase in time for the start of the fall semester.
-The total cost, which is discounted over retail, is $1,341.49.
+VTSU will provide a a 13-inch MacBook Air with Apple M4 processor with 16GB memory and 512GB storage along with 4-Year AppleCare+ for Schools (no service fees; see details that follow) for students to purchase in time for the start of the fall semester.
+The total cost, which is discounted over retail, is $1,341.00.

 Details of AppleCare+ for Schools: